fb-pixel

 • Canning Tools

-• Mason Jars & Lids
+• 4 Quart-sized Mason Jars & Lids

 Ingredients

-• cherries cleaned and stemmed
+• 16 cups cherries cleaned and stemmed (pitting is optional)

-• apple cider or juice or water
+• 6 cups apple cider divided (or juice or water)

-• almond extract optional
+• 1 teaspoon almond extract divided (optional)

 Instructions